-Company/Organizations Position/Relationship Period of Service Philippine Investment Chairman August 2005 - Present Management (PHINMA), Inc. Phinma Corporation Chairman Dec.
-2003 - Present Phinma Property Holdings Vice-Chairman April 30, 2021 - Present Corporation Union Galvasteel Corporation Vice-Chairman March 2017 - Present Philex Mining Corporation Director Dec.
-2009 - Present A. Soriano Corporation Director April 13, 1998 - Present Roxas Holdings, Inc. Director March 2016 - Present Smart Communications, Inc. Director May 6, 2013 - Present Metro Pacific Investments Director May 28, 2021 - Present Corporation , ., Phinma Solar Energy Corporation Director July 3, 2017 - Present Phil Cement Corp.
-Director September 22, 2017 - Present Phinma Education Holdings, Inc. Director March 2016 - Present Araullo University Director April 2004 - Present Cagayan de Oro College Director June 2005 - Present University of Iloilo, Inc. Director Aug 17, 2009 - Present University of Pangasinan, Inc. Director Aug 17, 2009 - Present Southwestern University Director June 20, 2016 - Present St. Jude College, Manila Director Jan 20, 2018 - Present Republican College Director March 16, 2020 - Present Rizal College of Laguna Director October 6, 2020 - Present Union College of Laguna Director June 23, 2021 - Present Phinma Hospitality, Inc. Director July 15, 2011 - Present

-United Pulp and Paper Company, Inc. Director Dec.
-2, 1969 - Present Digital Telecommunications Phils., Inc. (Digitel) Director May 6, 2013 - Present Seven Seas Resorts & Leisure, Inc. Director 1996 - Present Beacon Property Ventures, Inc. Director Dec.
-1994 - Present Cebu Light Industries Phils., Inc. Director Feb 1996 - Present Pueblo de Oro Development.
-Corporation Director Feb 1996 - Present Manila Cordage Company Director 1986 - Present
+Company/Organization Position/Relationship Period of Service Philippine Investment Management PHINMA), Inc. Chairman August 2005 - Present Phinma Corporation Chairman Emeritus April 12, 2022 - Present Phinma Property Holdings Corporation Vice-Chairman April 30, 2021 - Present Union Galvasteel Corporation Vice-Chairman March 2017 - Present Philex Mining Corporation Director Dec.
+2009 - Present Rockwell Land Corporation Director May 27, 2015 - Present A. Soriano Corporation Director April 13, 1998 - Present Roxas Holdings, Inc. Director March 2016 - Present Smart Communications, Inc. Director May 6, 2013 - Present Metro Pacific Investments Corporation Director May 28, 2021 - Present Phinma Solar Energy Corporation Director July 3, 2017 - Present Phil Cement Corp.
+Director September 22, 2017-Present Union Insulated Panel Corporation Director June 30, 2022 - Present Phinma Education Holdings, Inc. Director March 2016 - Present Araullo University Director April 2004 - Present Cagayan de Oro College Director June 2005 - Present University of Iloilo, Inc. Director Aug 17, 2009 - Present University of Pangasinan, Inc. Director Aug 17, 2009 - Present Southwestern University Director June 20, 2016 - Present Phinma Hospitality, Inc. Director July 15, 2011 - Present United Pulp and Paper Company, Inc. Director Dec.
+2, 1969 - Present Digital Telecommunications Phils., Inc. (Digital) Director May 6, 2013 - Present Seven Seas Resorts & Leisure, Inc. Director 1996 - Present Manila Cordage Company Director 1986 - Present

-- 3. I possess all the Qualifications and none of the disqualifications to serve as an Independent Director of ROCKWELL LAND CORPORATION, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC Issuances. - 4.
-I am related to the following director/officer/substantial shareholder of(covered company and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. (where applicable)
+I possess all the Qualifications and none of the disqualifications to serve as an Independent Director of ROCKWELL LAND CORPORATION, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC Issuances.
+4. I am related to the following director/officer/substantial shareholder of(covered company and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. (where applicable)

-NAME OF DIRECTOR/OFFICER/ COMPANY NATURE OF
+NAME OF DIRECTOR/OFFICER/ SUBSTANTIAL SHAREHOLDER COMPANY NATURE OF RELATIONSHIP NOT APPLICABLE

-SUBSTANTIAL SHAREHOLDER RELATIONSHIP

-NOT APPLICABLE A CONTRACTOR OF THE CONTRACTOR

-5.

-T

-o the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding/ I disclose that I am the subject of the following criminal/administrative investigation or proceeding (as the case may be):
+5. To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding/ I disclose that I am the subject of the following criminal/administrative investigation or proceeding (as the case may be):

-OFFENSE CHARGED/INVESTIGA TRIBUNAL, OF GENCY INVOLV STATUS NOT APPLICABLE
+OFFENSE CHARGED/INVESTIGATED TRIBUNAL, OR AGENCY INVOLVED STATUS NOT APPLICABLE

 - 6. (For those in government service/affiliated with a government agency or GOCC) I have the required written permission or consent from the (head of the agency/department) to be an independent director in ROCKWELL LAND CORPORATION, pursuant to Office of the President Memorandum Circular No. 17 and Section 12, Rule XVIII of the Revised Civil Service Rules.
 NOT APPLICABLE - 7.
-I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances.
+I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
+I shall inform the Corporate Secretary of ROCKWELL LAND CORPORATION of any changes in the abovementioned information within five days from its occurrence.

-WELL LAND CORPORATION of any in five days from its occurrence.
-ND SWORN to before m CAR J. HILADO Affiant APR 1 3 2022 the this day of 2022 at and exhibited to me his/her Passport No. Doc.
-No. 280; Page No. 57; Book No. XXVIII; Series of 2022.
-NOTARY PUBLIC 2 ROLL NO. 39698 MA.
-FE CARCLYN GO-PINOY Appointment No. M-250 until December 31, 2022 Roll of Attorneys No. 39698 IBP Lifetime No. 0\4554 / ZAMBASULTA PTR No: 8852418 / 1.4.2022 / Makati City MCLE Compliance No. VII-0008406 8 Rockwell, Hidalgo Drive, Makati City
+Done, this 1/3th day of April 2023 at Makati City.

+Affiant

+SUBSCRIBED AND SWORN to before me this day of Apin 13, 2023 at Makati City, affiant personally appeared before me and exhibited to me his/her Passport No. P795921A issued at DFA NCR East on July 16, 2018.

+Doc.
+No. 2; Page No. 2; Book No. WWV ; Series of 2023.

+NACY .
+S.

+Appointment No. M-157 until December 31, 2024 Roll of Attorneys No 39698

+IBP Lifetime No. 0147554 JZAMBASULTA PTR No. 9577554 / 1.10.2023 / Makati City 8 Rockwell, Hidalgo Drive, Makati City

+ROCKWELL LAND CORPORATION '